QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/CodeReview_Template.md

 - Any Promotion Prerequisites?
 - Write Summary & Final Thoughts
 - Proof Read (with AI)
+- Remove all comments ///

 # ------TODO Legend------
 - 🔲 TODO — Task identified but not yet started
 - 🔄 WIP — Task is in progress
 - ✅ DONE — Task has been completed successfully
-- 🟨 DISMISSED – Task was reviewed and ruled out
+- 🟨 DISMISSED – Task was reviewed and ruled out (by CR)
-- ❌ CANCELED — Task was dropped or no longer applicable
+- ❌ CANCELED — Task was dropped or no longer applicable (by Reviewee)

 # ------Usefull unicode characters------
 ✅ ☑️ ✔️ 🆗